CrayLabs/SmartSim/doc/run_settings.rst

 **Initialize and configure a run settings object with the `mpirun` run command specified:**

 .. note::
-      Please note that to run this you need to have OpenMPI installed.
+      Please note that to run this example you need to have an MPI implementation (e.g. OpenMPI or MPICH) installed.

 .. code-block:: python